-This policy has been devised with due regard for the statutory guidance from the DfE Keeping Children Safe in Education 2022 (KCSiE) and this document is read alongside;
+This policy has been devised with due regard for the statutory guidance from the DfE Keeping Children Safe in Education 2023 (KCSiE) and this document is read alongside:

-- Working Together to Safeguard Children 2018 - Staffordshire Safeguarding Children Board Procedures - What to do if you are Worried a Child is being Abused-Advice for Practitioners - Behaviour in Schools Advice for headteachers and school staff - Andrew Hall Safeguarding Pro weekly up dates to HoS - The Key EHT & HoS access - links to other school policies that have a safeguarding element Anti-Bullying (including cyber bullying indicators), child on child abuse policy, missing children, online safety, staff code of conduct, safer recruitment, reasonable force- SCIP, whistleblowing.
+- Working Together to Safeguard Children 2018 - Staffordshire Safeguarding Children Board Procedures - What to do if you are Worried a Child is being Abused-Advice for Practitioners - Behaviour in Schools Advice for headteachers and school staff - Safeguarding is also linked to the following Policies at our School.
+Anti-Bullying (including cyber bullying indicators), child on child abuse policy, missing children, online safety, staff code of conduct, safer recruitment, Behaviour Policy, reasonable force and whistleblowing. - Andrew Hall Safeguarding Pro weekly up dates to HoS - The Key EHT & HoS access - links to other school policies that have a safeguarding element Anti-Bullying (including cyber bullying indicators), child on child abuse policy, missing children, online safety, staff code of conduct, safer recruitment, reasonable force- SCIP, whistleblowing. - •